ImperialCollegeLondon/rse_further_git_course/episodes/l1-05-pulling_pushing.md

 * If the local and upstream branches have diverged - have different commit history - the command will attempt to merge both.
 If there are conflicts, you will need deal with them in the same way described above.
-* You can get a new branch existing only in `origin` directly with `git checkout BRANCH_NAME` without the need of creating the branch locally and then pulling the remote.
+* You can get a new branch existing only in `origin` directly with `git switch BRANCH_NAME` without the need of creating the branch locally and then pulling the remote.